|

 Course provides an overview of different storage technologies with a specific focus on lithium-ion batteries--including the use cases for federal sites, drivers of cost-effective battery storage projects, key battery storage policies, incentives, and markets, and battery storage procurement considerations.

 Facilities with extensive heating and cooling requirements can still be water-efficient.
 Optimizing your heating, ventilating, and air conditioning (HVAC) system efficiency will help save your facility water, energy, and money.
 EPA's WaterSense program will teach you how to reduce water waste in cooling towers and steam boilers, optimize chilled water systems, and address equipment that uses single-pass cooling water.
-Recording at:

 Earlier this month, more than 2,000 people attended this year's Virtual Leadership Symposium.
 Leaders from across the U.S. shared their expertise, insight, and experience as they engaged with attendees on topics including workforce development, healthy buildings, project financing, resilience, and more.
 View your favorite sessions from the 2020 Summit – or check out one you may have missed.
 Each recording is accompanied by a downloadable slide deck and transcript.